Frequently Asked Questionsabout Regenerative Cell Therapy, Stem Cell Therapy, and Regenerative and Non-Surgical Treatments

 If you are referring to steroid injections, steroid injections are not regenerative therapy.
 Steroid injections are deleterious (damaging) to the tendons and ligaments of the spine.
 This is why they limit patients to 3 injections per year.
 Steroid injections can possibly reduce inflammation but do not always.
 Many of our patients came to us after trying steroid injections that didn't work for them.
 The regenerative therapy that we are referring to is not potentially damaging.
 It is a completely different type of treatment that involve growth factors, stem cells, and/or PRP.
 These treatments do have an anti-inflammatory effect and, perhaps more importantly, assists the body in repairing and regenerating damaged cells.
 This is a completely different type of treatment.
 It is not just for pain relief.
 It has the healing potential to regenerate the damaged area.

-Other frequently asked questions that will be answered at our seminar:
+Other frequently asked questions that are answered during our patient consultations and classes:

 How long does treatment take?